How and where do I apply for EI Regular Benefits?

 How do I get EI deposited directly into my bank account?

-Generally when you use Service Canada’s Internet Reporting service or our Telephone Reporting Service with direct deposit, your payment is then deposited directly to your bank account.
+Generally, when you use Service Canada’s Internet Reporting service or our Telephone Reporting Service with direct deposit, your payment is then deposited directly to your bank account.

 To apply for direct deposit, you need your complete bank account information, as shown on your cheque or bank statement.
 Once you have this information:

 - Go to My Service Canada Account (MSCA).
-After you login to My Service Canada Account online, updated your “personal information” section then select "direct deposit" to complete the direct deposit information required; or
+After you login to My Service Canada Account online, update your “personal information” section then select "direct deposit" to complete the direct deposit information required; or

 - Print and complete the Canada direct deposit enrolment form and mail it or bring it to your Service Canada Centre.